Warnings: vomiting, Wei Wuxian’s general trauma.

 Wei Wuxian could hardly think.
 He could hardly blink even with the nightly wind wetting his eyes, so shocked was he by Zhu Yuansu’s words.

 “Tell me,” Zhu Yuansu said to him, “what has your status given you?”

 “I’m,” Wei Wuxian stuttered.
 “I’m like you.”

 “No, you are not,” Zhu Yuansi replied, his voice ripe with pity.
-“You may be omega, but you and I could not be more different.”
+“You may be kunze, but you and I could not be more different.”

 Wei Wuxian drew back as if the man before him had unsheathed a sword.

 “You were raised irresponsibly,” Zhu Yuansu went on.
 His frail voice had grown stronger with every word he said, and it grew stronger now, until he looked to be the one imparting truth upon Wei Wuxian.
 “It skewed your vision of the world.
 It hurt you deeply, and I feel sorry for you.”

 “I was not hurt by freedom,” Wei Wuxian snapped.